Notice: Undefined variable: custom_content in /home/dh_cifdj8wd/8womendream.com/wp-content/themes/restored316-market/functions.php on line 403

-For Kate Middleton, and the rest of us, we are entering the phase I call the royal wedding hangover.
+For Kate Middleton, and the rest of us, we are entering the phase I like to call the Royal wedding post-achievement hangover–

 The headache after the party.